-Learn what encapsulated citric acid is and how to make better sausage with Walton's and Meatgistics.
-Watch the video, read the highlights here, and then post your comments or questions below.What Is Encapsulated Citric Acid?
+Learn about Pairing Cheese With Sausage with Walton's and Meatgistics.
+Watch the video, read the guide, and then post your questions or comments below.Meat Hacks

 Finding the right cheese to add to your sausage is like finding the right wine to serve with dinner, it can be daunting but when done correctly it can vastly improve the experience.
 I have some of my favorite Hi-Temp cheese pairings that I wanted to share with you guys.
 Now, everyone is different so feel free to experiment and if you come up with some you like let us know!